MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/wsman-unsupported-for-nonwindows.md

 Since the release of PowerShell 6, support for remoting over WS-Management (WSMan) on non-Windows platforms has only been available to a limited set of Linux distributions.
-All versions of those distributions that supported WSMan are no longer supported.
+All versions of those distributions that supported WSMan are no longer supported by the Linux vendors that created them.

 On non-Windows, WSMan relied on the
 [Open Management Infrastructure (OMI)](https://github.com/Microsoft/omi) project, which no longer